jrendon102/camera_driver/README.md

 Finally, you can now link your project's targets to the Camera Driver package, build and execute your code.

 ### For Windows OS
-1. **Open Powershell**: Make sure you use Powershell for the following commands, as the syntax may differ from Command Prompt.
+1. **Open Developer Command Prompt or PowerShell for VS 2022**: Ensure you use the specialized command prompt or PowerShell for Visual Studio 2022 as it automatically sets up the environment for using cl.exe and other related tools.

 2. **Clone the Repository**: Clone the Camera Driver repository to your local machine.